JSPM

 Build Status

-scootloops is a JavaScript utility library that goes beyond simple looping and filtering to provide advanced iteration patterns and utilities that aren't directly available in native JavaScript.
-It offers a comprehensive set of functions for performance optimization, complex data structure traversal, advanced control flow, parallel processing, and data transformation.
+scootloops is a JavaScript utility library that provides advanced iteration patterns and utilities not directly available in native JavaScript.
+It offers functions for performance optimization, complex data structure traversal, advanced control flow, parallel processing, and data transformation.

 Installation